 Worried about making friends?
 Join a yoga class and take a chance by introducing yourself to someone new!

 Destinations: Head into the Daintree rainforest in Queesland to try natural spa treatments, or get in touch with yourself at yoga retreat in Byron Bay, New South Wales.
-Relax with daily massages in Chiang Mai, Thailand; or if you believe hanging out with animals with relaxing try swimming with the dolphins in Hawaii.
+Definitely click here to check out the ways in which you can Relax with daily massages in Chiang Mai, Thailand; or if you believe hanging out with animals with relaxing try swimming with the dolphins in Hawaii.

 Best for: adrenaline junkie, nature loving, adventurous girls who can’t wait to smell the fresh air.